dspereira/dspereira/README.md

 ### Hi there I'm Diogo Pereira 👋

-- 🔭 I'm studying Software Engineering at <a href="https://www.42lisboa.com/" target="_blank">42 Lisboa</a>
+- 🔭 I'm a Software Developer and a <a href="https://www.42lisboa.com/" target="_blank">42 Lisboa</a> graduate.
-- 🌱 I'm currently learning C++, HTML, CSS, JavaScript, node.js, Python and Django
+- 🌱 I'm currently learning React and improving my HTML and CSS skills.
-- 💻 I'm interested in Full Stack Development
+- 💻 I'm interested in web development, with a focus on frontend development.
 - 📫 How to reach me: diogo.pereira.ee@gmail.com

 ##